Dobiasd/frugally-deep/FAQ.md

 Why are `Conv2DTranspose` layers not supported?
 -----------------------------------------------

-`UpSampling2D` layers seem to be the better alternative: https://distill.pub/2016/deconv-checkerboard/
+The combination of `UpSampling2D` and `Conv2D` layers seem to be the better alternative: https://distill.pub/2016/deconv-checkerboard/

 Basically, instead of this: